anthonyvipond/deduper/readme.md

 Notes
 ------------

-- As of right now, to use `deduper:remap` both duplicates and remap table must have an `id` column
+- As of right now, to use `./drt remap` both duplicates and remap table must have an `id` column
-- Only tested on MySQL, feel free to make pull requests so it works on other DBMS'
+- Only tested on MySQL